nextflow-io/nextflow/docs/google.md

 ### Process definition

-Processes can be defined as usual.
 By default, the `cpus` and `memory` directives are used to find the cheapest machine type that is available at the current location and that fits the requested resources.
-If `memory` is not specified, 1GB of memory is allocated per CPU.
+If `memory` is not specified, 1 GB of memory is allocated per CPU.

 The `machineType` directive can be used to request a specific VM instance type.
 It can be any predefined Google Compute Platform [machine type](https://cloud.google.com/compute/docs/machine-types) or [custom machine type](https://cloud.google.com/compute/docs/instances/creating-instance-with-custom-machine-type).